Burt Ward: Career

 Unlike the series' lead, Adam West, Ward was required to perform some dangerous stunt work.
 He was told this was because his costume revealed more of his face, making it impractical for all of his stunt scenes to be performed by a stunt double.
 Later, he also discovered that he was being paid the minimum wage allowed by the Screen Actors Guild, and his stunt double was paid per stunt, so having Ward perform his own stunts was a cost-saving strategy.
 Ward says that he was sent to the emergency room dozens of times during his time as Robin.

 At the height of the series' popularity, Ward recorded several musical tracks during sessions produced by Tom Wilson and arranged by Frank Zappa.
 The first two, "Boy Wonder, I Love You" (which Zappa wrote) and "Orange Colored Sky", were released as a single on November 14, 1966.
 Two other tracks from these sessions, "Teenage Bill of Rights" and "Autumn Love", remain unreleased.

-During the first months of shooting, Ward was paid $350 per week.
-The series lasted only three seasons, for a total of 120 episodes; according to Ward in an interview, this was because of the high cost of production.
-It was still high in the ratings, but ABC was losing money.
-Later, NBC offered to pick it up for a fourth season, but the offer was withdrawn after learning that the sets had been destroyed.
-West and Ward also played Batman and Robin in the 20th Century Fox film Batman: The Movie released on July 30, 1966.

 In 1969, a year after Batmans cancellation, West's mother died, bringing the two men closer together.
 They were reunited many times at conventions and TV reunion specials.
 In turn, Ward also made three guest appearances with West on separate cartoons: one was a 2002 episode of The Simpsons, later in 2010 on an episode of SpongeBob SquarePants, and in 2013 for one of the final episodes of Futurama.
 West and Ward remained friends until West's death on June 9, 2017, at age 88.

-Post-Batman career

-After the end of Batman, Ward, like Adam West, found himself hard-pressed to find other acting jobs.
-He did act in more than 40 made-for-television films such as Virgin High.

 In 1985, DC Comics named Ward as one of the honorees in the company's 50th-anniversary publication Fifty Who Made DC Great for his work on the Batman series.

-In June 1995, Ward wrote a tell-all autobiography called Boy Wonder: My Life in Tights, which described his time playing Robin.
+He made a cameo in the 2019 Arrowverse television special "Crisis on Infinite Earths".
+On January 9, 2020, Ward received a star on the Hollywood Walk of Fame.
+Ward also makes frequent appearances at comic book conventions.